MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-ceridian-payroll.md

 ---
-title: Importing Payroll or Salary Data Using the Ceridian Payroll Extension | Microsoft Docs
+title: Importing Payroll or Salary Data Using the Ceridian Payroll Extension
 description: Use this extension to import payroll transactions from the Ceridian HR/Payroll (US) and Ceridian PowerPay (Canada) services.